 When she was still a preschooler, my three-year-old fought to vacuum the floor for me.
 To her, it was a game.

-For older kids, starting around six years old, it becomes harder to convince them that doing chores is fun, especially if you have shown them or told them it is not enjoyable.
+For older kids, starting around six years old, it becomes harder to convince them that doing chores is fun, especially if you have already shown them or told them it is not enjoyable.

 2. Ditch the Chore Cards

 Here’s the problem when you assign chores with a chore chart or chore plan: your child will only do the assigned ones and nothing more.

 As a family, we should be willing to pitch in and help other members when they fall behind, become sick, or are too busy or tired.
-It’s part of the family life.
+It’s part of the everyday lives of families.

 But when there is a checklist, if you need help with extra chores, your kid may say, “That’s not on my list of chores.
 It’s not my responsibility.”
 There’ll likely be an argument about “fairness” or a negotiation on who gets what.
 It becomes power struggles.

 Instead of assigning your kids chores, let them choose, and the chosen household tasks can be different every day.
 Sometimes more.
 Sometimes less.

 3. Don’t Say Chores are The Kid’s Jobs

 When it’s a job, people expect to get paid.
 Many parents do indeed pay kids money for doing chores.
 The problem is that before they do chores, children who are paid to do so will ask, “How much will I get paid for this?”

 When a family is running like a business, children learn that they will only do chores when they get paid.
 Studies have found that these children are less altruistic and less likely to help in social situations7.